C-Adam/Coding-Notes/JavaScript/Note.md

   };
 }

-const greeterHey = Greet("Hey"); //The variable stores the function that is returned as well as the parameter
+const greeterHey = Greet("Hey"); //The variable stores the function that is returned as well as the parameter [Function (anonymous)].
+The anonymous is the greeting parameter

 greeterHey("Jonas");